 He also developed new types of crops including the drought resistant California Mariout barley (which had higher yields as compared to other strains) and Double Dwarf Marlo variety (resistant to root rot).

-George W and his wife Margaret purchased the old Sigrist property in 1939 – at that time a 6 acre section of the property was still planted to Zinfandel vines dating back to 1900.
-Unfortunately George died in 1944 unexpectedly of a heart attack leaving Margaret (died 1991) to raise their two sons, George and Andrew and simultaneously continue to oversee the ranch (grapes were being sold to the Christian Brothers Winery).
-George went on to earn his undergraduate and master degrees from U.C.
+George W and his wife Margaret purchased the old Sigrist property in 1939 – at that time a 6-acre section of the property was still planted to Zinfandel vines dating back to 1900.
+Margaret was a graduate of U.C.
+Berkely in 1927.
+Unfortunately, George died in 1944 unexpectedly of a heart attack leaving Margaret (died 1991) to raise their two sons, George and Andrew and simultaneously continue to oversee the ranch (grapes were being sold to the Christian Brothers Winery).
+George went on to earn his undergraduate and master’s degree from U.C.
 Berkeley and eventually become one of the world’s leading designers of cyclotrons (often used in hospitals to treat cancer).
 Despite his time commitments in designing and working with cyclotrons, George has also been very involved with the ranch all his life and made the early decision to pull out the remaining fruit trees and began planting grapes.
 The first vintage of Hendry Family wines was from 1992.

 Tours + Tastings